kiedtl/pxlimg/README.md

   ```
 - any other command-line program that reads a file and displays raw data

-### (WIP) PXL image compression
+### PXL image compression
 - PXL compressed images MUST be encoded as UTF-8.
 - PXL compressed images have the `.pxlc` file extension.
 - Each pixel is separated by a semicolon.
 The BG SGR and the FB SGR
   is separated by a pipe (`|`).
-- Each value of the RGB value is replaced by the ASCII equivalent.
-  - For example, the RGB value `255,234,167` would become `ÿê§`.
-    - IF the RGB value is lower than 31, the number 255 is added to
+- Each value of the RGB value has the number 125 added to it; then the number
-      that value.
-E.g. 12 would become 267.
+  is replaced by the Unicode equivelent of that code.
 - The line is ended with an LF newline instead of the usual sequence.
 - Each compressed image file starts a marker indicating the version of the
   PXL spec that is adheres to.
 E.g. is the PXL version is v1.2.3, then